-Mentoring is a very popular tactic used in IT.
-The idea is that you match less experienced employees with those who have more years of experience on their backs.
-In developer terms, this means parking up juniors with mid-level and senior developers.
+Mentoring is one of the most popular employee development activites included in an employee development plan.
+The idea is that you match less experienced team members with those who have more years of experience on their backs.
+In developer terms, this means parking up juniors with mid-level and senior developers, or even managers.

 Mentoring can happen informally (via your culture) or through formal programs.
 A successful mentoring program: